 Which is how this diet works.
 Supposedly, by going through the motions, you are satisfied.
 We don’t need to convince you why this could be detrimental to your health.
 It could create a fear of food, bring your metabolism to a dead halt, and break your muscles down.

 What’s the healthy alternative here?
 Eat.
 There’s so much good, delicious, healthy, nutritious food out there, just waiting for you to scarf it down and lose weight at the same time.
 Eat lots of plants and you’ll be fine.
 No matter who you are: food is good.
 Always.

 3. The Tapeworm Diet

 A tapeworm is a flat, segmented worm that lives in your intestines.
 It can grow up to 55 feet long, live for 25 years, and have babies of its own while growing inside of you.
-You’re probably confused–this is a diet, right?
+You’re probably confused.
+This IS a diet, right?
+WRONG.

 Over the years, people have ingested tapeworms to shed pounds.
 It was actually a popular diet in the Victorian era but continues in some cultures today.
 Thankfully there are no celebrity endorsements for this diet, but many women did admit they would swallow a tapeworm to lose weight on Tyra Banks’ talk show.

 Want to eat fewer calories?
 No problem.
 Fruits and vegetables are great options.
 You could eat ten cups of broccoli for only three hundred calories.
 Don’t eat a tapeworm.

 It pains us to know that there is a cookie diet in this world and that it doesn’t work.
 We could really use it in our lives.